itfanr/ros2-wiki/Allocator-Template-Tutorial.md

 By default, many C++ standard library structures will implicitly allocate memory as they grow, such as `std::vector`.
 However, these data structures also accept an "Allocator" template argument.
 If you specify a custom allocator to one of these data structures, it will use that allocator for your instead of the system allocator to grow or shrink the data structure.
 Your custom allocator could have a pool of memory preallocated on the stack, which might be better suited to real-time applications.

 In the ROS 2 C++ client library (rclcpp), we are following a similar philosophy to the C++ standard library.
-Publishers, subscribers, the Executor, and (after Alpha 3) parameters and clients will accept an Allocator template parameter that controls allocations made by that entity during execution.
+Publishers, subscribers, and the Executor accept an Allocator template parameter that controls allocations made by that entity during execution.

 ## Writing an allocator
 To write an allocator compatible with ROS 2's allocator interface, your allocator must be compatible with the C++ standard library allocator interface.